Uploading...

 Ramirez was actually dealing with a brain bleed that went undiagnosed for days, causing Ramirez to develop quadriplegia.
 This is a form of paralysis that affects the entire body.
 The hospital failed to have a translation agency that offers medical translation services on standby.
 As such, they were liable for around $71 million in a settlement.

 Another high-profile failure of medical document translation happened in a French hospital.
-The French hospital’s incorrect English language software translation caused them to administer radiation overdoses to patients for a year.
+An incorrect software translation caused them to administer radiation overdoses to patients for a year.
 The hospital also had cases where patients wrongly underwent double mastectomies or had kidneys removed due to inaccurate medical translations.

 Concerns with Healthcare Translation Demand